The Game On Advantage

 The Game On custom mouthguard for braces is made of our patented VistaMaxx material, which was developed with the help of dental professionals for your athlete’s superior protection and comfort.
 Why does comfort matter?
 If your youth isn’t comfortable with their mouthguard, they’ll take every chance to remove it, even if its use is required.
 VistaMaxx is strong enough to protect your youth’s teeth and orthodontic work from injury while being flexible enough to allow them to speak clearly, hydrate, and breathe easily while wearing it.

-The Game On sports mouthguard is the only one on the market accepted by the American Dental Association.
+The Game On sports mouthguard is the first one on the market accepted by the American Dental Association.
 It is free of PVC, BPA, phthalates, and latex.
 VistaMaxx does not absorb water, saliva, or bacteria, so it’s easy for your athlete to keep it clean between uses.
 All they have to do is wash it in warm water with gentle soap and place it in its ventilated case until their next game or practice.
 If this isn’t convenient, they can place the mouthguard in the case and put it in the dishwasher to clean it.
 Nothing could be easier.

 If your kid’s team manager is interested, they can order Game On mouthguards for the whole team in matching colors and designs for a bulk discount.
 The same mouthguard that works for students without braces works for students with braces.
 It’s custom-fitted to your youth’s teeth and can be remolded as many times as necessary until the braces come off.